YogiHa/Async-Component/README.md

 front-end build with react, back-end with dockerize node server and postgres database.

+for activate on your localhost -
+1. clone this repo

-for activate on your localhost - add API keys at src/controllers/weather-hooks/components/APIcall and in server/controllers/image, and then
+2. add your own free API keys from openweathermap.com and clarifi.com at src/controllers/weather-hooks/components/APIcall and in server/controllers/image

+3.$ cd Async-Component

 $ cd server

 $ docker-compose up

-in new terminal
+4.in new terminal
+$cd Async-Component

 $ npm install

 $npm start